wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td>

 Fetches all the APIs with the given combination of tenant ID, environment ID, and organization ID.
-Optionally, you can configure the `subscriberFilter` parameter to further filter the subscribers.
+Optionally, you can configure the <code>subscriberFilter</code> parameter to further filter the subscribers.

 </td>
 </tr>